 That said, you still have alternatives even when you cannot rent a vehicle.
 Public transportation is always an option, but you also have ride-sharing services that might be in your area.

 Do Not Drive a Vehicle If You Are Required to Use an IID

 When a rental car company does a precursory check on your driving record, they may not realize that you need an IID.
-It is your responsibility, however, to use an IID if the court has given you that as part of your probation.
-If you are pulled over in a rental vehicle and the officer realizes that you are driving a vehicle not equipped with an IID, you could face serious punishments – including jail time.
+However, it is your responsibility to use an IID if the court has given you that as part of your probation.
+If you are pulled over in a rental vehicle, and the officer realizes that you are driving a vehicle not equipped with an IID, you could face serious punishments – including jail time.